 Children's Health and Well-Being

-We aim to provide children with the skills and knowledge they need to make good choices for long-term healthy lifestyles.
-We provide opportunities for this in various ways:
+We are proud to hold Healthy School Status at Gold level and we aim to provide children with the skills and knowledge they need to make good choices for long-term healthy lifestyles.